Althea’s Early Life

 Born on August 25, 1927, South Carolina native Althea Gibson, her parents, Daniel, and Anna Washington Gibson.
 Including five siblings lived in a neighborhood in the borough of New York City known as Harlem.

 To say her childhood was a struggle is an understatement.
 Not only did her parents work on a cotton farm to make ends meet.
 But, she also was an unruly child who often ran away from home and missed school.

 Nonetheless, strict as her father was, he taught her boxing.
-At that time Harlem was a rough neighborhood, and Althea was often involved in fights.
+At that

 Because she spent her time hanging out at public recreation buildings playing table tennis.
 It was musician Buddy Walker, who thought that her skills would do well in tennis.
 Furthermore, he took her to the Harlem River Tennis Courts, where she began to practice.

 Later, the Cosmopolitan Tennis Club took notice.
 Her, talent not only funded her a membership.
 But, also covered the expenses for her tennis lessons thanks to Fred Johnson.